iCyku/PublicCatalog/README.md

                     # Jump if wheels are in contact with the ground
                     if player_car.has_wheel_contact:
                         controller.jump = True
-                        self.controller = controller #When conditions are met, we overide the bots controls with ours!
+                        self.controller = controller # When conditions are met, we override the bot's controls with ours!
                     else:
-                        self.controller = None #Let's the bot continue to write to memory instead of our custom controller state
+                        self.controller = None # Let's the bot continue to write to memory instead of our custom controller state

                 # Small sleep to prevent high CPU usage
                 time.sleep(1 / 120)